-Today, Walkers dominates the British crisp market, with a 55 percent share.
+Walkers dominates the British crisp market today, with a 55 percent share.
 This wasn’t always the case: Smith’s Crisps supplied almost every pub and hotel in Britain in 1949.
 How did Smith’s lose its dominant market position?

 Smith recognised the potential for the new product, and at his request, was appointed head of the crisp department.
 He wanted to establish a chain of factories to build scale in the market, however his employer declined to do so.

-Consequently Smith entered into crisp manufacture for himself from 1919, raising £10,000 with two friends.
+Smith raised £10,000 with two friends and entered into crisp manufacture for himself from 1919.

 200 million packets of crisps were sold in Britain each year by 1934, 95 percent of which were manufactured by Smith’s.